Monitoring Docker, OpenShift and Kubernetes - Version 5 (Application Logs and Annotations)

 Splunk Output

-There are two significant improvements on configuring HTTP Event Collector with the collector.
-You can define multiple endpoints, which allows collectors to load balance forwarding between numerous Splunk HTTP Event Collectors if you don't have a Load Balancer in front of them.
-Or you can use it for fail-overs if your Load Balancer or DNS fails so that collector can switch to the next in the list.
+There are two significant improvements for configuring HTTP Event Collector with the collectord.
+You can define multiple endpoints, which allows collectord to load balance forwarding between numerous Splunk HTTP Event Collectors if you don’t have a Load Balancer in front of them.
+Or you can use it for fail-overs if your Load Balancer or DNS fails, so the collector can switch to the next in the list.

 The second improvement is handling invalid Indexes with Splunk HTTP Event Collector.
-We learned that it is a very common issue to misprint an index name or forget to add the index to the list of the indexes where HTTP Event Collector can write.
-The collector can recognize error messages from the Splunk HTTP Event Collector and decide how to handle this error.
-With the version 5 in case of error, it redirects all the data to the default index.
+We learned that it is a very common issue to misprint an index name or forget to add the index to the list of indexes where HTTP Event Collector can write.
+The collectord can recognize error messages from the Splunk HTTP Event Collector and decide how to handle this error.
+With version 5, in case of an error, it redirects all the data to the default index.
 You can change this behavior.
 Specify to Drop messages or Block the pipeline.
-Waiting on the pipeline is a similar behavior to the previous version with one exception.
-Previously the whole pipeline could be blocked.
+Waiting on the pipeline is similar behavior to the previous version with one exception.
+Previously, the whole pipeline could be blocked.
 Now only data to this index will be blocked, process stats and events.
 Pod, Container stats, and logs are not affected by the blockage.

 You can read more about the configurations for Splunk Output with examples in our documentation.